-Federal burglary offenses are investigated and prosecuted by various agencies, including the FBI, DEA, ATF, Secret Service, Department of Homeland Security, and the Department of Justice.
-Some common Federal Statutes criminalizing burglary include:
+Federal burglary offenses are investigated and prosecuted by various agencies, including the FBI, DEA, ATF, Secret Service, Department of Homeland Security and the Department of Justice.
+Some common federal statutes criminalizing burglary include:

 18 USC Sec.
 2118 –

 (a) Whoever takes or attempts to take from the person or presence of another by force or violence or by intimidation any material or compound containing any quantity of a controlled substance belonging to or in the care, custody, control, or possession of a person registered with the Drug Enforcement Administration under section 302 of the Controlled Substances Act (21 U.S.C.
-822) shall, except as provided in subsection (c), be fined under this title or imprisoned not more than twenty years, or both, if (1) the replacement cost of the material or compound to the registrant was not less than $500, (2) the person who engaged in such taking or attempted such taking traveled in interstate or foreign commerce or used any facility in interstate or foreign commerce to facilitate such taking or attempt, or (3) another person was killed or suffered significant bodily injury as a result of such taking or attempt.
+822) shall, except as provided in subsection (c), be fined under this title or imprisoned not more than 20 years, or both, if (1) the replacement cost of the material or compound to the registrant was not less than $500, (2) the person who engaged in such taking or attempted such taking traveled in interstate or foreign commerce or used any facility in interstate or foreign commerce to facilitate such taking or attempt, or (3) another person was killed or suffered significant bodily injury as a result of such taking or attempt.

 Florida burglary offenses are investigated and prosecuted by various state and local law enforcement agencies.
 Some common Florida statutes criminalizing burglary include: